 If you’ve been following along with me the last couple of week’s, you may remember that my daughter and I are in the middle of revamping her bedroom.
 My girl is about to be 10 years old in a few weeks and she has wasted no time in taking the lead designer role for her new chic-preppy-meets Cirque Du Soliel (that’s the only way I can describe where she’s going with this) room!
-It’s been so interesting to learn what she likes and what she doesn’t like.
-She has a very strong opinion and I have been SO surprised!
+Today, I wanted to share some tips for painting children’s furniture that we have done so far in this space.

 One thing is crystal clear, my girl LOVES big bold layered patterns!
 I’m in heaven because I think my girl is going to inspire me out of my neutral calm box that I’ve been in for a few years.
 I’m also in heaven because she wants all of her furniture painted in bold patterns.
 That’s all I needed to hear from her and before she could finish her thoughts, I was pulling out the painter’s tape and we went to town!